September 03, 2015 · Written by Foodtolive Team

 - They reduce the risk of heart disease.

-Like with all other nuts, fats from pine nuts lower the level of LDL cholesterol, thereby protecting your arteries and boosting your cardiovascular health in general.
+Like with all other nuts, fats from organic pine nuts lower the level of LDL cholesterol, thereby protecting your arteries and boosting your cardiovascular health in general.
 This happens because the chemicals from the nuts enhance your liver’s LDL uptake.
 So your body gets rid of this “bad” cholesterol in a safe and natural manner.

 - They provide you with an energy boost.